 Rain or Shine

-I create heavy weather travel remotes to imagine myself a master manipulator of climate change.
-I long to travel and disruptions due to weather are happening so disproportionately that peoples’ jobs and daily lives are routinely affected.
-I was surprised by how much, recently, when slightly bad weather, a day of blustery winds in South Texas, set into motion a cascade of events that sidelined 1500 American Airline flights nationally for four days.
+Disruptions due to extreme weather happen frequently enough now that peoples’ plans and livelihoods are daily thrown about.
+Recently a day of blustery winds in South Texas set in motion a cascade of events that sidelined 1500 American Airline flights nationally for four days.

-My childhood response to climate comes from having grown up in Kansas, on prairie land my grandfather homesteaded with his team of six plow horses.
-It was Kansas where I walked in corn and wheat fields.
-I also stepped over bumpy outcroppings of limestone rock and heard family begrudge Juniper trees as weeds because of their thirsty root systems.
+I derived some outdoor resilience to weather growing up in Kansas.
+Nearby was farmland first plowed by my grandfather’s team of horses.
+It was rural Kansas where I walked in wheat fields.
+I climbed over bumpy outcroppings of limestone rock and saw family members cut down Juniper trees- called weeds because of their thirsty root systems.

 The question remains for me whether getting in a car when it starts to rain is safe.
-Our bayou waters can rise quickly in freeway underpasses and racing canoe are dangerous during street rescues.
+Our bayou waters can rise quickly in freeway underpasses and racing canoes to service a street rescue is dangerous.

-With extreme weather more common, normal travel has become more complicated.
+With extreme weather more frequent, travel has simply become more complicated every year.
 Factor in a world-wide health pandemic, and my desire to travel is more like planning an escape.
-It's why making weather changing remote controllers hold an appeal- they allow me to imagine the very best.
+It's why making weather changing hand-held controllers hold an appeal- they allow me to imagine the very best is possible.